 July 15, 10:00 AM.
 We were climbing in our boats at Hearts Desire Beach.
 Four of us.
 Hearts Desire is a lovely beach on the Point Reyes Peninsula, part of the California State Park system.
 I chose Hearts Desire as our launch point because the weather prediction was for wind on Tomales Bay.
 Hearts Desire and the west side of Tomales Bay is protected from the prevailing wind, so it provides a good launch site when the launch sites on the east side of the bay are windy.

-After lunch we were back in our boats and back at our launch site at 2:30, having logged 9.2 miles.
+After lunch we returned to our boats.
+We were back at our launch site at 2:30, having logged 9.2 miles.
 You can see more details about the track here.
 A beautiful day on Tomales Bay, one of my favorite places to paddle.
 You can see more photos here.